Passive environment-assisted quantum communication with GKP states: Quantum communication with finite-energy GKP codes

 Another feature of the $F_e(\eta,\bar{n},\mathcal{C})$ plot (Fig.~\ref{fig5}(b)) is that the width of any specific peak gets narrower at large $\bar{n}$ (for example the peak corresponding to $\eta=1/3$).
 Intuitively, this is because at large $\bar{n}$, the position space wavefunctions consist of narrower peaks further away from the origin and the entanglement fidelity is thus more sensitive to small changes of $\eta$.

 Furthermore, the bright and dark regions are roughly symmetric about $\eta=0.5$, e.g., $\eta=1/3$ is bright with high fidelity while $\eta=2/3$ is dark with low fidelity.
 This can be explained from the competition between a quantum channel and its complementary channel.
-When the transduction channel $\mathcal{E}_1$ from $\opa_1$ to $\opa_3$ has an efficiency $\eta$, its complementary channel $\tilde{\mathcal{E}}_1$ from $\opa_1$ to $\opa_4$ is also a transduction channel with efficiency $1-\eta$.
-Therefore, when $\mathcal{E}_1$ with efficiency $\eta$ transmits quantum information with high fidelity, its complementary channel $\tilde{\mathcal{E}}_1$ with efficiency $1-\eta$ must have a low fidelity due to no-cloning theorem.
+When the quantum channel $\mathcal{E}_1$ from $\opa_1$ to $\opa_3$ has a transmissivity $\eta$, its complementary channel $\tilde{\mathcal{E}}_1$ from $\opa_1$ to $\opa_4$ is also a quantum channel with transmissivity $1-\eta$.
+Therefore, when $\mathcal{E}_1$ with transmissivity $\eta$ transmits quantum information with high fidelity, its complementary channel $\tilde{\mathcal{E}}_1$ with transmissivity $1-\eta$ must have a low fidelity due to no-cloning theorem.